 Field-hunting tip

-Look in metamorphosed limestone or skarn deposits country — that is the host setting where kilchoanite typically forms.
+Look in metamorphosed limestone or skarn deposits country, the host setting where kilchoanite typically forms.
 If you start seeing rankinite, larnite, calcite in float, you are in the right ground.
 Field specimens usually show a lamellar, massive, granular habit, so train your eye for that shape before scanning the outcrop.